-Katie NelsonPosition: Executive Director
+Katie NelsonPosition: Co-Executive Director

 I grew up around horses and cattle so they’re the four-legged creatures I’ve always been most comfortable with.
 We also had big dogs – Rottweilers, Malamutes, Labs.
 The bigger the animal, the more comfortable I am, but, I’m growing more familiar with the smaller breeds -- the Yorkies, the Chihuahuas -- they all have their own unique personalities.

 My husband and I have a pit bull and two border collies at home, so when a club-footed border collie named Jack come through the shelter, my heart went out to him.
 Our team was so happy when he was adopted by an amazing family.
 I also have a soft spot for when pitty’s come through our shelter.
 They can be misunderstood or overlooked, but they are such amazing dogs.

 I’m extremely proud of the work we do at BAHS.
 We are an organization filled with amazing animal advocates who are not only passionate, but extremely creative when it comes to helping our community dogs and cats arrive at forever homes.
 All credit goes to the village it takes to help our animals in need – board members, staff, volunteers and donors alike.
 It truly does take a village!

 Shoshana MostollerPosition: Co-Executive Director

 I was on the BAHS board before joining the staff.
 Every day brings new challenges and new successes, and I am proud to be a part of the work that we do.

 It is hard not to be touched by the dogs and cats that pass through our doors.
 My two dogs, Milo and Daisy, are such an important part of my family and I want each and every one of the animals at BAHS to find that kind of love and security.
 I am thankful to the staff and volunteers who work so hard to improve the lives of the animals that pass through our doors.

 Melissa JanesPosition: Social Media Coordinator & Adoption Counselor